carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README_ALTIVEC.txt

 If we want to tie instruction selection into the scheduler, we can do some constant formation with different instructions.
-For example, we can generate "vsplti -1" with "vcmpequw R,R" and 1,1,1,1 with "vsubcuw R,R", both of which use different execution units, thus could help scheduling.
+For example, we can generate "vsplti -1" with "vcmpequw R,R" and 1,1,1,1 with "vsubcuw R,R", and 0,0,0,0 with "vsplti 0" or "vxor", each of which use different execution units, thus could help scheduling.

 This is probably only reasonable for a post-pass scheduler.